Score every Powell, Lagarde, Bailey and Ueda appearance on a hawkish/dovish scale, in near real time

 A score is a summary, not a verdict.
 Two observations are worth keeping in mind:

-For a full description of the scoring engine, the keyword library and known limitations, see the methodology page.
+For a full description of the scoring engine, the phrase library and known limitations, see the methodology page.

 Central bankers are sorted into two informal camps by the way they talk about monetary policy.
 Hawks worry first about inflation.
 They favor higher rates, tighter policy, and are quick to flag wage pressures or rising prices as reasons to act.
 Doves worry first about unemployment and growth.
 They prefer lower rates, are more comfortable letting inflation run a little above target if it means more jobs, and emphasize the costs of cooling the economy too aggressively.
 Most officials slide along a spectrum rather than sitting at either extreme, and the same person can shift hawkish or dovish depending on the data.